Posted under Car Lights & Glass

 3. Low fuel warning light

-Often designated by a gas pump symbol, the low fuel warning light means you must fill your gas tank soon.
 While you can still drive with this light on, don’t make it a habit.
 Of course, you risk getting stranded (no fun!), but your in-tank fuel pump needs gas to act as a lubricant and coolant.
-When you constantly let your vehicle run on fumes, you can prematurely wear out your in-tank fuel pump, which can be expensive to replace.
+When you consistently let your vehicle run low on fuel, you can prematurely wear out your in-tank fuel pump, which can be expensive to replace.

 4. Engine temperature warning light